RocketLeagueMapmaking/RL-docs/docs/faq/index.md

 :::details How do I test my maps?

 The fastest way to test your map is by using [the .bat script](../essential/project_setup.md#batch-script-for-quickly-testing-maps-bsfqtm) from the beginning of this guide to overwrite `Labs_Utopia_P.upk` with your map.
 If you used the [RLMM UDK RL setup script](../essential/installing.md#rocketleaguemapmaking-udk-rl-setup-script) this script will be located in `{UDK Folder}\UDKGame\Content\Maps\`.
 Drag your map onto the script, open the Utopia Retro map in Rocket League, and you are ready to go!
-You can read more about it [here](../guide/udk/map_test.md).
+You can read more about it [in the UDK guide](../guide/udk/map_test.md).
 To test your maps in multiplayer (recommended if you make use of Kismet and want the map to have multiplayer) you can check out [this corner of the website.](../guide/multiplayer/multiplayer.md#testing-multiplayer)

 Tags: [multiplayer](../guide/multiplayer/multiplayer.md), [testing](../guide/udk/map_test.md)